hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/04-deploy-services-in-eks-prod/assignment.md

 nohup terraform apply -auto-approve > /root/terraform/tf-deploy-eks-services-prod/eks_prod.out &
 ```

+---

-NOTE: EKS clusters take approximately 15 minutes to create and you will be asked to create a second cluster for dev in the next challenge.
-To only wait once kick off the dev build in the background now.
+*NOTE:* EKS clusters take approximately 15 minutes to create.
+To save time we are now also going to create the EKS Dev cluster that we will use in the next challenge.
+To start the EKS Dev cluster creation in the background now, execute the following:
 ```
 cd /root/terraform/tf-deploy-eks-services-dev
 terraform init
 nohup terraform apply -auto-approve > /root/terraform/tf-deploy-eks-services-dev/eks_dev.out &
 ```

+---

 Monitor the progress of the EKS Prod deployment using the following command: